SliencerX/Diffusion_Guided_Adversarial_State_Perturbations_in_Reinforcement_Learning/README.md

 During testing, the attacker uses the pretrained history-conditioned diffusion model together with the realism autoencoder to generate and inject history-aligned adversarial observations in real time, guided by the victim’s policy to steer samples toward low-value actions.

-**SHIFT-I** conditions on the *perturbed* trajectory (with the last action dropped) to produce a self-consistent imagined trajectory for stronger semantic shifts, while **SHIFT-O** conditions on the *true* states and actions to produce more trajectory-faithful perturbed states.
+**SHIFT-I** conditions on the *perturbed* trajectory (with the last action dropped) to produce a self-consistent imagined trajectory, while **SHIFT-O** conditions on the *true* states and actions to produce more trajectory-faithful perturbed states.

 <img src="assets/testing_stage.png" alt="Testing Stage" width="520"/>